28 Apr Top 10 challenges of doing business in Vietnam

 Enforcing contracts takes 400 days to complete and 34 procedures.
 Resolving insolvency is a far more laborious process, taking five years on average to complete and with a low recovery rate.

-The Vietnamese believe in the teachings of the early Chinese philosopher Confucius which emphasise the importance of relationships, responsibility and obligation.
+Culture is not an exception in Vietnam Business Challenges.
+The Vietnamese believe in the teachings of the early Chinese philosopher Confucius which emphasize the importance of relationships, responsibility and obligation.
 Vietnam is also a collectivist country and community concerns will almost always come before business or individual needs.